-AGS 240 - Hydroponics Production.....(3:2:2) This course will introduce students to principles and techniques of Hydroponic systems; preparation of a greenhouse for planting; transplant production; planting, cultural procedures and maintenance; product harvest.
+AGS 240 - Hydroponics Production.....(3:2:2)

+This course will introduce students to principles and techniques of Hydroponic systems; preparation of a greenhouse for planting; transplant production; planting, cultural procedures and maintenance; product harvest.
 The students will produce vegetable and other crops using (NFT) Nutrient Film Techniques and BADO Bucket systems in a controlled environment.
-Prequisites: (Test score or ENG 051 or ENG 099 or NCS 051 or ESL 100 or ENG 121 or ENG 125) and (Test score or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120) and AGS 105.
+Prequisites: Test scores or ENG 051 or NCS 051 or ESL 100 or ENG 121 or ENG 125 and Test scores or RDG 051 or ESL 100 or RDG 120 and AGS 105

-AGS 241 - Trfgrss Wds Insts/Disease Ctrl(3:3:0) This course covers detection and prevention of turf grass pests with the emphasis on methods of control or eradication.
+AGS 241 - Trfgrss Wds Insts/Disease Ctrl (3:3:LAB_HOURS)

+This course covers detection and prevention of turf grass pests with the emphasis on methods of control or eradication.
 Topics will include weed, insects, and disease.
 The course also covers the use of pesticides, application procedures and total costs involved in the control programs.
 Upon completion, the student will be able to identify turf grass pests, select proper pesticides, and develop pest control programs.
 Prerequisites: AGS 123 and SCI 240

-AGS 242 - Golf Course Operation & Maint......(3:2:2) This course covers a comprehensive study of the day to day and seasonal maintenance, and overall management programs of golf courses.
+AGS 242 - Golf Course Operation & Maint.....(3:2:2)

+This course covers a comprehensive study of the day to day and seasonal maintenance, and overall management programs of golf courses.
 Topics covered include calculations used in maintaining golf courses and buildings and grounds.
 Students will gain knowledge of golf course design and construction, materials handling equipment and storage of chemicals and fertilizers.
 The planning of daily work schedules and budget planning is also discussed.
 Prerequisites: AGS 123 and AGS 136

-AGS 243 - Golf & Turf Irrigation......(3:2:2) This course will introduce students to basic irrigation and drainage principles, uses of irrigation and irrigation system design for landscape use.
+AGS 243 - Golf & Turf Irrigation(3:2:2)

+This course will introduce students to basic irrigation and drainage principles, uses of irrigation and irrigation system design for landscape use.
 Prerequisites: AGS 101 and AGS 132

-AGS 244 - Landscape Plans & Construction(3:2:2) This course provides an introduction to problems in landscape planning including use of plant materials and elements of design, using computerized programs of design.
+AGS 244 - Landscape Plans & Construction(3:2:2)

+This course provides an introduction to problems in landscape planning including use of plant materials and elements of design, using computerized programs of design.
 Students are instructed in interpreting landscape designs, identifying landscape plants, and planting/maintaining trees and shrubs.
 Landscape construction is emphasized in the areas of grading and drainage, paver installation and the use/maintenance of landscape equipment.
 Current topic discussions provide students an understanding of careers and the employability skills needed to enter the landscape industry.
 Prerequisites: CIS 107 and AGS 101 and AGS 105

-AGS 245 - Turf Management.....(3:2:2)
+AGS 245 - Turf Management(3:2:2)

 This course will teach students about the lawn care industry with an emphasis placed on the maintenance of a variety of turf sites, including chemical selections, pest control, and safe equipment usage.
 This course will include hands-on identification, cultivation and maintenance practices used on turfgrasses.
+Prerequisites: AGS 101 and AGS 105 and cultivation techniques of commercial flower/foliage crops are studied and applied.
+Preparation of soil and amended media incorporating the use of fertilizers and plant growth regulators will be discussed and managed.
+Nutrient management of plants and environmental impacts of run-off are applied and discussed.
+Pesticide application and safety are practiced and studied.
+Proper pest identification techniques are practiced.
 Prerequisites: AGS 101 and AGS 105

-AGS 250 - Greenhouse Crop Production......(3:2:2)
+AGS 250 - Greenhouse Crop Production(3:2:2)